5005 S. Cooper St.

 Guys, Are Your Factory Settings Out of Whack?

 Don’t ignore it.
 Do something about it.
 We know most men aren’t crazy about going to the doctor, but every man needs a little help at some point.
 Maybe your sex drive has taken a nosedive.
 Or you’re having trouble rising to the occasion.
 Maybe you don’t see more kids in your future.
 Maybe you’re eager to become a dad but it’s just not happening.
-We can help.
+Our best men’s health doctors can help.

 Man UP!

 Take care of those nagging health issues.
-At UPNT, we’re in your corner, ready to help you enjoy the healthy life you deserve.
+At UPNT, ours men’s health experts are ready to help you enjoy the healthy life you deserve.
 We specialize in the treatment of conditions that can cause havoc in your life—low testosterone, erectile dysfunction and more.

 Not feeling quite like yourself?